 The student will develop an understanding of the structure, functions and technical foundations of the World Wide Web, the Internet, and intranets.
-After developing basic proficiency in creating Web pages using traditional HTML coding, visual HTML editors and graphics production software, students will plan and develop functional and aesthetically pleasing Web sites targeting appropriate audiences
+After developing basic proficiency in creating Web pages using traditional HTML coding, visual HTML editors and graphics production software, students will plan and develop functional and aesthetically pleasing Web sites targeting appropriate audiences.

-CAREER & TECHNICAL EDUCATION Business, Management & Administration
+Business, Management and Administration

-Plano ISD Course No. Subject Grade Credits 35300B Touch System Data Entry (Keyboarding) 9 - 12 .5 5100B Principles of Business, Marketing & Finance 9 - 10 .
-5 52001 Business Information Management I 9 - 12 1 54001 Business Information Management II 11 - 12 1 5330B Business Law 11 - 12 .
-5 540B Global Business 11 - 12 .
-5 5801 Practicum in Business Management (Career Prep) 12 3 ech Prep colle ge credit may be awarded for these courses by Collin College.
-See pa ge 80 for details.
-5300B Touch System Data Entry (Keyboarding) 9 - 12 .5
+Plano ISD Course No. Subject Grade Credits

+35300B Touch System Data Entry 9 - 12 .5

+35100B Principles of Business, Marketing and Finance 9 - 10 .5

+352001 Business Information Management I 9 - 12 1

+35330B Business Law 11 - 12 .5

+33540B Global Business 11 - 12 .5

+355801 Practicum in Business Management 12 3

+33550B Virtual Business 10 - 12 .5

+Tech Prep colleg ge credit may be awarded for these courses by Collin Colleg ge.
+See page 1 109 for

+details.

+35300B Touch System Data Entry

 This one-semester course is designed for all students to develop and apply hands-on keyboarding skills, which are important, both personally and in the workplace.
 This course prepares students to operate the keyboard by touch and to develop both speed and accuracy.
 Students will enhance reading, writing, computing, communication, and reasoning skills and apply them to the business environment.
 Students will be able to format tables, letters, and MLA reports and develop critical file management techniques.
+It is highly recommended that a student enroll in Touch System Data Entry to develop the skills needed for BIM, Web Mastering, and Digital & Interactive Media.
 This course may be eligible for Tech Prep credit.
-See page 80 for details.
-It is highly recommended that a student enroll in Touch System Data Entry to develop the skills needed for BCIS, Web Mastering, Multimedia and Desktop Publishing.
+See page 109 for details.

-35100B Principles of Business, Marketing & Finance 9 - 10
+35100B Principles of Business, Marketing & Finance

 In this course, students gain knowledge in the impact of global business, marketing of goods and services, advertising, and product pricing and economies and private enterprise systems.
 Students analyze the sales process and financial management principles.
 This course allows students to reinforce, apply, and transfer academic knowledge and skills to a variety of interesting and relevant activities, problems and settings in business, marketing and finance.
 Students will develop communication skills by working together on team projects, participating in class discussions and making presentations to the class using appropriate media.
 Students will investigate the types of business that market goods and services, analyze cost and profit relationships, analyze the sales process, demonstrate how to advertise to targeted audiences, demonstrate how to increase sales using visual merchandising and special events, and demonstrate an understanding of the fundamental principles of money and personal financial management.
 Students will formulate a career plan.
-This course may not be offered on all campuses.

-9 - 12352001 Business Information Management I 1 Prerequisite: Touch System Data Entry (Keyboarding) recommended
+352001 Business Information Management I \

+Prerequisite: Touch System Data Entry

+(Keyboarding) recommended

 Business Information Management I is a full-year class that gives students a working knowledge of technology and prepares them to be proficient in business applications using advanced computer software.
 This program uses individualized and group instruction to assist students in gaining business skills.
 Integrated office software allows students the opportunity to develop word processing, spreadsheet, presentation and database skills.
 BIM I places an emphasis on advanced skills including document formatting, desktop publishing, integration of software, database creation and manipulation, and multimedia presentations.
 This course may be eligible for Tech Prep credit.
-See page 80 for details.
+See page 109 for details.